termon/DotNetTemplate/README.md

 1. User Identity using cookie authentication is enabled without using the boilerplate template used in the standard web projects (mvc,web).
 This allows the developer to gain a better appreciation of how Identity is implemented.
 The core project implements a User model and the data project UserService implementation provides user management functionality such as Authenticate, Register, Change Password, Update Profile etc.

 The Web project implements a UserController with actions for Login/Register/NotAuthorized/NotAuthenticated etc. These are implemented using the ```IUserService``` outlined above.
-The ```AuthBuilder``` helper class defined in ```Template.Web.Helpers``` provides a ```BuildClaimsPrinciple``` method to build a set of user claims for User Login action when using cookie authentication and this can be modified to amend the claims added to the cookie.
+The ```UserController``` provides a ```BuildClaimsPrinciple``` method to build a set of user claims for User Login action when using cookie authentication and this can be modified to amend the claims added to the cookie.

 To enable cookie Authentication the following statement is included in Program.cs.